-Students should refer to policies identified in the School of Education section in this catalog, as they apply to students in all teacher certification programs.
-In addition, more teacher education information is on the School of Education website.
+School health education majors should review the teacher education policies in the School of Education's section of the catalog, as they apply to students in all teacher certification programs.
+Teacher education information is also listed on the School of Education website.

 Baccalaureate degree requirements